sita-samoa/sita-membership/docs/guides/tech_guide.md

 alias mshell="make shell"
 ```

 You can also use make commands.
-Use `make help` to find a list.
+Use `make help` to find a list of commands.

 ## Resources